 We strive to match your housing preferences with our available accommodations, however, housing preference requests cannot be guaranteed.

 Homestays are best if you are seeking full linguistic and cultural immersion during your time abroad.
 Each host family has been carefully selected by ISA's resident staff in order to best accommodate your needs and to ensure a comfortable living situation.
 Homestays will provide two meals a day (except on ISA excursion days) and laundry service, including a change of sheets and towel, once a week.
 You will typically share a room with another ISA student of the same gender.
 Single rooms may be available for an additional fee.

 The student residence (residencia in Spanish) is best if you would like to be independent while living in a more student-centered environment.
 These single-student residencia rooms include their own bathroom and have limited availability.
 They are assigned on a first-come, first-served basis.
 The residencia houses international and local students and has shared kitchens and lounges.
 Meals and laundry service are not included, but students have access to kitchens, and washer/dryer facilities are available for an additional cost.
-Students may also contract a meal plan at the residencia kitchen for an additional cost upon arrival in Madrid.* You will pay a $500 refundable security deposit if living in this ISA housing option.
+Students may also contract a meal plan at the residencia kitchen for an additional cost upon arrival in Madrid.* A $500 housing deposit is required from students choosing this option as well as an extra surcharge.
 ISA may retain some, or all, of this deposit in the event of damage to property, or if utility usage exceeds the allotted monthly amount.